 “It’s also to highlight the need for more services to underserved populations within the LGBTQ community,” Crossman said.
-“This work through our LGBTQ Mental Health and Inclusion Center really arises from the Adler School’s mission to address social inequities and exclusion.”
+“This work through our LGBTQ Mental Health and Inclusion Center really arises from the Adler University’s mission to address social inequities and exclusion.”

 Community Support Voiced

 Chicago LGBT community and advocacy leaders are voicing strong support for the directory’s launch.
 Years ago, the “painfully obvious” need for centralized information on services for sexual minorities spawned a physical list that Chicago-area practitioners updated and shared via email, said Braden Berkey, Psy.D., a Chicago clinical psychologist long recognized for his research, clinical practice and community work addressing sexual minority needs.

 “Through the LGBTQ Mental Health and Inclusion Center at the Adler School, Dr. Osten-Garner has dramatically expanded this original idea,” Berkey said.
 “The new directory includes a dizzying array of services that are easily accessible in a beautiful format, and incorporates technology that allows agencies and organizations to update their own listings.”